-- Find and identify a list of possible prospects.
+- Identify and a list of possible prospects.

 - Then select and focus on the very best ones.

-- Plan your approach to secure a quality appointment at which your objective is to define the prospect’s relevant needs, challenges, and opportunities, agreeing on an assignment that your firm can solve.
+- Connect and secure a quality appointment at which your objective is to discover the prospect’s relevant needs, challenges, and desired business results, agreeing on an assignment that your firm can solve.

-- Your next step is to come back with ideas on how you might solve the issue.
-Here, working collaboratively with the prospect, you should fine-tune the best ideas so they can be turned into a plan.
+- Your next step is to advise your client or prospect on the best possible idea that will help them to achieve their desired business result.
+Working collaboratively with the prospect, you should fine-tune the best ideas so they can be turned into a plan.

-- The last step of the process is propose your solution.
-There shouldn’t be any surprises in it since you’ve gotten their buy-in and they practically helped to write it, so it’s usually a simple matter just to confirm the sale.
+- The last step of the process is close.
+There shouldn’t be any surprises in your proposal since you’ve gotten their buy-in and they practically helped to write it, so it’s usually a simple matter just to confirm the sale.

 Seems easy enough, right?
 So why are sales pipelines still broken, clogged, and bloated?

 Expert tip: Don’t just measure your pending!

 Maybe the problem with your pipeline is that it you’re measuring the wrong things.
 While a repeatable sales process is necessary for sales success, it’s important to measure the right things if you want to increase performance.

 Top sales organizations are measuring the following areas: